French family vocabulary

 Interestingly, “le demi-frère” translates to both half brother and step brother.
 Logically, “la demi-soeur” translates to half sister and step sister.

-French has some special family terms which are necessary to learn.
+French has some advanced family terms which are necessary to learn.

 - Joseph est mon aîné de cinq ans.
 Joseph is five years older than me.